 Yet to get to the interview portion of the process, one must first display a strong passion for becoming a physician, supplemented by activities and interests that resonate with our mission.
 At CHM, there are no specific MCAT or GPA cutoffs as we strongly consider nonacademic variables to be an important aspect in determining one's fit with the College.

-Holistic review of medical school applicants is relatively new.
+Holistic review of medical school applicants is relatively new and beneficial to both the school and student.
 Innovations in medical education are redefining what it means to be a modern physician.
 As more and more admissions committees make this philosophical transition (over 1/3 of medical schools in the U.S. now use holistic reviews at each stage of the admissions process), the Association of American Medical Colleges has been proactive in making changes to the American Medical College Application Service (AMCAS) that now allow applicants to submit information about their upbringing and life experiences.

 We want to ensure that each individual who puts on a white coat from the Michigan State University College of Human Medicine is a great fit.